mapruyas/SDET-Backend-mirror/README.md

 ## How to run

 ### Optional
-if you want to configure the tests with your own NASA api key flow this steps
+if you want to configure the tests with your own NASA api key follow this steps

 run `cp .env.example .env` and replace *you-nasa-api-key* with your own